SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 1 70.3731 97.10647
 ```

-So we predict they will report 90.7% vaccine efficacy, with a 95% confidence limit of
+__Prediction:__ We predict they will report 90.7% vaccine efficacy, with a 95% confidence
-70.4% &ndash; 97.1%, at least at a very na&iuml;ve level.
+limit of 70.4% &ndash; 97.1%, at least at a very na&iuml;ve level (their confidence limit
+algorithm will be more sophisticated than this clunky one, and will take into account
+censorship effects as people drop out of the trial).

 Better still, the vax kids had mild symptoms but the unvaxed kids had more pronounced
 fevers and other symptoms.
 So, overall pretty good.